jimessica/boycott/README.md

 -   Frequency:

-    -   Monthly
+    -   Daily

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as Yahoo finance.
+-   `data/raw_data` contains the raw data from Yahoo finance.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
+-   `data/analysis_data` contains the cleaned datasets that were constructed.
 -   `other` contains relevant literature and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.